Reinforcement Learning with Budget-Constrained Nonparametric Function Approximation for Opportunistic Spectrum Access: Introduction

 \section{Introduction}

-The FCC has recognized that conventional static spectrum allocation methods lead to spectrum being under-utilized \cite{FCC:2002}.
-RF spectrum is a highly valued commodity; 65MHz of spectrum was auctioned in the US (AWS-3) for \$40B.
-The FCC realizes the huge demand for spectrum and its inefficient use today, and is creating the ‘Innovation Band’ around 100MHz wide at 3.5GHz to allow cognitive radios to access spectrum there opportunistically.
-Currently, there is no established cognitive solution for use of this band, providing an opportunity for researchers to shape how spectrum is utilized in the future.
-The need for intelligent algorithms for autonomous spectrum and power allocation across different nodes in networks has been growing in the last decade.
-Opportunistic spectrum access (OSA) can be used to efficiently exploit spectrum opportunities by allowing secondary users (SU) to find and access parts of the spectrum such that they cause limited interference to primary users (PU) \cite{Zhao:2007}.
-OSA has become important recently as spectrum bands are becoming more congested.
+It has been widely recognized that static spectrum allocation methods lead to spectrum being under-utilized \cite{FCC:2002}.
+To help remedy this issue as demand for spectrum resources continues to increase, opportunistic spectrum access (OSA) can be used to efficiently exploit spectrum opportunities by allowing secondary users (SU) within a \textit{cognitive radio network} (CRN) to find and access under-utilized parts of the spectrum and cause minimal interference to primary users (PU) \cite{Zhao:2007}.

-In OSA, nodes within a cognitive radio network (CRN) collect spectrum data and must find efficient ways to access spectrum while avoiding collisions with other networks in real-time.
-Much of the current literature on OSA deals with its underlying CRN architecture and implementation \cite{Sutton:2010, Xu:2012, Soltani:2015, Wang:2016, Rawat:2016}, performance optimization and MAC protocol design \cite{Zhao:2007:b, Chen:2008, Zhao:2008:a, Zhao:2008:b, Derakhshani:2012, Jayaweera:2015}, but little effort has been given to developing \textit{learning}-based approaches that are both effective and practical when dealing with exploiting opportunities in \textit{unknown} RF environments that are capable of reacting to transmission actions being taken.

-Many of the proposed learning algorithms based on hidden Markov models, neural networks, and other predictive models tend to require a prohibitive amount of computational resources to train, often require periodic retraining, and may require a very large number of parameters to capture relevant communication environments \cite{Browne:2012, Tumuluru:2012}.
-Furthermore, even state-of-the-art deep learning models are sensitive to noise \cite{Nguyen:2015} and adversarial actions \cite{Papernot:2016}.
+Much of the current literature on OSA deals with its underlying CRN architecture and implementation \cite{Sutton:2010, Xu:2012, Soltani:2015, Wang:2016, Rawat:2016}, performance optimization and MAC protocol design \cite{Zhao:2007:b, Chen:2008, Zhao:2008:a, Zhao:2008:b, Derakhshani:2012, Jayaweera:2015}, but less effort has been given to developing \textit{learning}-based approaches that are effective and practical for use in unknown RF environments in which the PU reacts to SU transmissions.
+Hidden Markov models, neural networks, and other predictive models tend to require a prohibitive amount of computational resources to train, often require periodic retraining, and may require a very large number of parameters to capture relevant communication environments \cite{Browne:2012, Tumuluru:2012}.
+Furthermore, deep learning models are sensitive to noise \cite{Nguyen:2015} and adversarial actions \cite{Papernot:2016}.
 These problems prohibit the use of these algorithms in practical environments due to the amount of data and tight latency requirements.
 For spectrum prediction and exploitation, this data must be analyzed in real-time to be valuable for decision making.